 Make a chicken omelette with leftover or minced cooked chicken.

-Turn this into a spicy omelette by adding a chopped green chilli and 1/2 teaspoon of chilli powder while you saute the cabbage.
+Turn this into a spicy omelette by adding 1/2 teaspoon each of chilli powder (or cayenne pepper) and cumin powder while you saute the cabbage.

-What to serve with this loaded veggie omelet?
+What to serve with this loaded veggie omelette

-Transform the spicy omelette into a quick lunch, brunch or dinner by pairing it with these dishes:
+Transform the vegetable omelette into a quick lunch or dinner by pairing it with these side dishes:

 Vegetarian options